Argia vivida: Mating

 Mates are encountered in two ways, morning matings or afternoon matings.
 In the morning, the males bask at sunspots and attempt to gain the attention of females by darting out at them.
 Successful males and females will then engage in copulation, tandem flight, and finally oviposition.
 In the afternoon, unmated males move towards the water and wait for an available female released from a previous mating pair.
 These new pairs begin the mating cycle once again but throughout a more brief time period than the morning matings.

-Life Cycle
+Life cycle

 Upon mating, females lay their eggs on sources of vegetation just below the surface of the water.
-Egg development requires cold temperatures of at least 11°C but can fluctuate from 0-33°C. In thermal springs, the life cycle takes approximately 1 year to complete, but may extend for up to 2 to 3 years in cooler springs.
+A temperature of at least 11°C is required for egg development, although larvae can overwinter in water temperatures in the range 0–33°C. In thermal springs, the life cycle takes approximately 1 year to complete, but may extend for up to 2 to 3 years in cooler springs.
 Argia vivida finally emerge as adults anytime between April through October depending on the current temperature.